How a Bail Bond Works

 -Any other information abut his/her arrest that may be important

 Getting Released from Jail and What You Must Do After

 Getting Released On Your Own Recognizance

-After the person has been released they must show up for all court hearings and meet any conditions set by the court and bail agent.
-If the defendant fails to show up to court the bail agent must pay the court the full bond amount.
-When this happens of when the defendant violates the bail conditions the bail agent will locate the defendant and take them back to jail.
-Keep in mind that if the defendant does not make their court date you can lose any collateral that was signed over with the bond.
-So long as the defendant complies with the terms set by the bail agent and shows up for all court dates you won’t have anything to worry about regardless of whether the defendant is found innocent or guilty.
+After the person has been released, they must show up for all court hearings and meet any conditions set by the court and bail agent.
+If the defendant fails to show up to court, the bail agent must pay the court the full bond amount.
+When this happens because the defendant violates the bail conditions, the bail agent will locate the defendant and take them back to jail.
+Keep in mind, that if the defendant does not make their court date, you can lose any collateral that was signed over with the bond.
+So long as the defendant complies with the terms set by the bail agent and shows up for all court dates, you won’t have anything to worry about regardless of whether the defendant is found innocent or guilty.
 The bond is then exonerated or completed when the trial is over and both the co-signers and defendants are off the bond and no longer obligated financially.